The Stamps and Postal History of Monaco

-An Independent principality on the south coast of France.
+Monaco, an Independent principality on the south coast of France.
 Variously annexed or placed under the projection of different countries it became completely independent on 2 February 1861.
 When France gained Savoy and the Alpes Maritimes in 1858, Monaco became an enclave in French territory.
-The first stamps used in Monaco were Sardinian issues of 1851-60 and the France issues of 1860-85.
+The first Monaco stamps were Sardinian issues of 1851-60 and the France issues of 1860-85.

 A Sardinian-style circular date postmark was allocated to Monaco and was used on French stamps when first introduced.
 French postmarks including numeral “4222” in a lozenge of dots were introduced in September 1860.
 Monaco’s first unique stamp designs were issued on 1 July 1885 and it has continued to issue its own stamps since.
 We recommend the Monaco stamp listings in the Yvert & Tellier catalogue, also the excellent Stanley Gibbons catalogue.